Chart Color Schemes

 Educational outcomes in Shoal Point - Bucasia fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 16.0%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.7%, followed by postgraduate qualifications (2.2%) and graduate diplomas (2.1%).
-Trade and technical skills are prominent, with 46.2% of residents aged 15+ holding vocational credentials - advanced diplomas (8.8%) and certificates (37.4%).
+The area has lower university qualification rates compared to Australia's average, with only 16.0% of residents holding such qualifications (Australian average: 30.4%).
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common among these qualifications at 11.7%, followed by postgraduate qualifications at 2.2% and graduate diplomas at 2.1%.
+Vocational credentials are also prevalent, with 46.2% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (37.4%).

 Frequently Asked Questions - Education